Teacher/Student Ratio – 22 to 2 (teacher with Educational Assistant)

 School Day: 8:30 am – 3:00 pm (Fridays 2:00 pm)

 The goal of Zion Lutheran School is to help students develop a relationship with Jesus Christ as Lord and Savior.
 Although most time is spent on spiritual and academic growth, significant emphasis is placed on the socialization of the children.

 Language Arts & Reading: Children participate in a rich language and reading environment that emphasizes key learning concepts of the Washington State Standards.
 Children are read to every day and become familiar with the terms author, illustrator, fiction, nonfiction, setting, plot and character.
-Emphasis is placed on letter identification, letter sounds, blending sounds, sight words, vocabulary and comprehension skills.
-Children participate in reading in short, high-frequency word readers.
+Emphasis is placed on letter identification, letter formation, letter sounds, blending sounds, sight words, vocabulary and comprehension skills.
+Children participate in reading through short, high-frequency word readers.

-Math: State and National standards are recognized as children learn to read and write numbers, count to 100, add and subtract, tell time, sort and compare, make sets, use ordinal numbers and participate in graphing and patterning.
-Creative Mathematics® “Kim Sutton’s Math curriculum is used and the children participate in Math songs and games to learn and practice Math concepts.
+Math: State and National standards are implemented as children learn to read and write numbers, count to 100, add and subtract, make sets, use ordinal numbers and participate in graphing and patterning.
+In addition, Kim Sutton’s Math curriculum is used and the children participate in Math songs and games to learn and practice Math concepts.

 Physical Education: Physical Education is a class designed to develop coordination and large motor skills.
 Various exercises, games and group activities provide learning and practice.

-Library: The students visit the school library once a week.
+Literacy Center: The students visit the school library once a week.
 Story time and book check out are the primary activities of library time.

 Christmas or Easter Program: The students alternate these musical programs each year.